malvikasharan/APRICOT/README.md

 ###Authors and Contributors

 The tool is designed and developed by Malvika Sharan @malvikasharan in the lab of Prof. Dr. Jörg Vogel in the Institute for Molecular Infection Biology at the University of Würzburg.
 Dr. Konrad Förstner @konrad contributed to the project by providing important technical supervision and discussions.
-The author thanks the members of Vogel lab, especially Dr. Charlotte Michaux and Caroline Tawk for their biological point of views and important contributions in the related projects.
+The authors are grateful to Prof. Thomas dandekar, Dr. Ana Eulalio, Dr. Charlotte Michaux and Caroline Taouk for critical discussions and feedback.

 ###Documentation